TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

    newer versions if needed.

-   Another convenient way to install extensions is offered by using Composer (https://getcomposer.org/) along with TYPO3 Composer Repository (https://composer.typo3.org/).
-The TYPO3 Composer Repository includes all TYPO3 extensions that are uploaded to TER as well as TYPO3 CMS itself.
+   Another convenient way to install extensions is offered by using Composer (https://getcomposer.org/) along with the TYPO3 Composer Repository (https://composer.typo3.org/).
+The TYPO3 Composer Repository includes all TYPO3 extensions that are uploaded to TER.

 #.
 You must *load* it.